Windows Calculator: History

-Windows 9x
+Windows 9x and Windows NT 4.0

-Until Windows 95, it uses an IEEE 754-1985 double-precision floating-point, and the highest representable number by the calculator is 21024, which is slightly above 10308 (~1.80 × 10308).
+Until Windows 95, it uses an IEEE 754-1985 double-precision floating-point, and the highest representable number by the calculator is 21024, which is slightly above 10308 (≈1.80 × 10308).

 In Windows 98 and later, it uses an arbitrary-precision arithmetic library, replacing the standard IEEE floating point library.
 It offers bignum precision for basic operations (addition, subtraction, multiplication, division) and 32 digits of precision for advanced operations (square root, transcendental functions).
 The largest value that can be represented on the Windows Calculator is currently <10^{10,000} and the smallest is 10^{−9,999}.
 (Also ! calculates the gamma function which is defined over all real numbers, only excluding the negative integers).

 Windows 2000, XP and Vista

 In Windows 2000, digit grouping is added.
 Degree and base settings are added to menu bar.

 The calculators of Windows XP and Vista were able to calculate using numbers beyond 1010000, but calculating with these numbers (e.g. 10^2^2^2^2^2^2^2...) does increasingly slow down the calculator and make it unresponsive until the calculation has been completed.

-These are the last versions of Windows Calculator, where calculating with binary/decimal/hexadecimal/octal numbers is included into scientific mode.
-In Windows 7, they were moved to programmer mode, which is a new separate mode that co-exists with scientific mode.
+Unlike later versions, calculating with binary/decimal/hexadecimal/octal numbers is included into scientific mode.

 Windows 7

 In Windows 7, separate programmer, statistics, unit conversion, date calculation, and worksheets modes were added.
 Tooltips were removed.
 Furthermore, Calculator's interface was revamped for the first time since its introduction.
 The base conversion functions were moved to the programmer mode and statistics functions were moved to the statistics mode.
 Switching between modes does not preserve the current number, clearing it to 0.

 The highest number is now limited to 1010000 again.

 In every mode except programmer mode, one can see the history of calculations.
 The app was redesigned to accommodate multi-touch.
 Standard mode behaves as a simple checkbook calculator; entering the sequence 6 * 4 + 12 / 4 - 4 * 5 gives the answer 25.
 In scientific mode, order of operations is followed while doing calculations (multiplication and division are done before addition and subtraction), which means 6 * 4 + 12 / 4 - 4 * 5 = 7.

 In programmer mode, inputting a number in decimal has a lower and upper limit, depending on the data type, and must always be an integer.
 Data type of number in decimal mode is signed n-bit integer when converting from number in hexadecimal, octal, or binary mode.

-On the right of the main Calculator, one can add a panel with date calculation, unit conversion and worksheets.
+On the right side of the main Calculator, one can add a panel with date calculation, unit conversion and worksheets.
 Worksheets allow one to calculate a result of a chosen field based on the values of other fields.
 Pre-defined templates include calculating a car's fuel economy (mpg and L/100 km), a vehicle lease, and a mortgage.
 In pre-beta versions of Windows 7, Calculator also provided a Wages template.